junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "I'm sorry," Cas says again, following him into the kitchen like a stray cat.

 At least Cas can walk straight again, Dean can't help noticing it in the peripheral of his eyes, as he busies himself with coffee making.
 Which means the angel healing is still okay, which means Cas's power is still okay.
 He seems to still bend a little, holding his stomach with his arms, so that hole must still be there troubling him, but it's already so much better than when they found him.
-Dean breathes out with a slightly easier breath than the night before, focuses on pouring the water and coffee beans into the coffee machine.
+Dean breathes out with a slightly easier breath than the night before, focuses on pouring the water and coffee powder into the coffee machine.

 When the coffee maker rumbles to work, Dean turns back, leaning on the counter, regarding Cas with frowning eyes.
-"You say that a lot lately, you notice that?" he says.
+"You say that a lot lately, you notice that?" he remarks sharply.

 Cas glances at him uneasily, leaning his weight on the side of the fridge.
 The bandage has been soaked with blood, Dean is distracted briefly by the new notice.
 He should probably help him get a new one soon.

-"Yes."
-Cas mumbles, and immediately says it again.
+"Yes," Cas mumbles, and immediately says it again.
 "I'm sorry."

 "For what?"
 Dean crosses his arms, bracing himself.
 "What happened?"

 "Naomi and the angels found me and trapped me.
-And Crowley... found the tablet."
-Cas answers concisely, giving a vague gesture around his bleeding gut.
+And Crowley... found the tablet," Cas answers concisely, giving a vague gesture around his bleeding gut.
 "Inside."

 Dean stares at him.
 "You hid the freaking tablet *in your gut*?!"